studio-b12/goat/README.md

 Take a look into the more detailed [Usage Manual](docs/usage.md) to find out more.

+## Language Support

+There is currently a very early prototype extension for Visual Studio Code adding syntax highlighting for Goatfiles. here you can find more informations about that: https://github.com/studio-b12/goat-vscode.

 ## Contribute

 If you find any issues, want to submit a suggestion for a new feature or improvement of an existing one or just want to ask a question, feel free to [create an Issue](https://github.com/studio-b12/goat/issues/new).